 I don’t know how many discussions I’ve had with small business owners who tell me they either don’t know how to update their website.
 Or they can’t update their website because their developer or IT department “holds the keys” to anything to do with the website, and requires payment or approval before something happens.

 It’s your website.
 You should own the keys.
-And that means having complete access and control to update content on your website when you want or need.
+And that means having complete access and control to update content on your website when you want or need it.
 Even if you have someone on retainer to do content updates for you, you should still have full access.

 The easiest way to have complete control of your website’s content is to have your website powered by a content management system (CMS).
 That is what tools like WordPress offer.
 That way you’re not messing with techie things like hosting FTP, file managers, text editors, etc. Simply log in using your web browser and type your new content just like you were editing a Word document.